topherCantrell/computerarcheology/content/CoCo/MadnessMinotaur/walkthrough.md

 ![Madness and the Minotaur](Madness.jpg)

-# Walkthrough of my Game
+# Walk-Through of my Game

 This is the description of my game experience played using the saved-game info below.
 You can duplicate my steps with my file: